tijnthielens/ImmersiveStoryTelling-group-11/README.md

 # Spawning Dancers
 ## Generate People Script - GeneratePeople.cs
-A script that takes dancer prefabs as input from the editor and the number of dancers to spawn.
+A script that takes dancer prefabs (models) as input from the editor and the number of dancers to spawn.
 We defined the spawning area with min and max values for the X and Z positions.
 The script keeps track of the positions of the spawned characters and makes sure other characters are spawned at a certain distance with respect to the ones that exist (see GetValidRandomPosition()).
 We noticed performance degrades when spawning too many dancers.

 # Dynamic Lights